At a Glance: Our Top Picks for Best AR-15 Handguards

 Magpul is an Austin, Texas company that is the absolute leader in black rifle accessories.
 Everyone from sportsmen to law enforcement officers and special forces swear by their products, and the MOE handguard is no exception.
 These drop-in polymer handguards are lightweight yet robust.
 The mid-length model is a mere 8.7 ounces.
 They come in a variety of lengths for every gas system.

-These handguards are not excessively covered in mounting points, but they do have them right where you need them.
 There are rows of M-LOK mounting points along the 2, 6, and 10 o’clock positions.
 If needed, you can attach a Picatinny rail to the M-LOK system.
 The military recently decided to go with M-LOK over rival mounting systems.
 The design can’t be beaten.
 The polymer is reinforced and heat-resistant.
 Plus, there is an integrated aluminum heat shield inside.
 This handguard is far lighter and more affordable than a free float aluminum alternative.

 It works great with a front sight block.
 At the front end, a lower lip and extended sides provide an ergonomic, slip-free grip safe from barrel heat.
 If you need a tactical-quality handguard at a reasonable price, you will not beat the Magpul MOE.
 This is a handguard that you can use and abuse in rugged, real-life situations without a second thought.
 Plus, you have four tactical color options to choose from.